badeggg/mock-api/README.md

 [Back To Top](#mock-api)

-## Tips
+## Tips or Troubleshooting
-- occasionally, npm script like `mock | node ./index.js` may not work, since `mock`(mock-api) is ready('.mockingLocation' file is set) before `node ./index.js` start executing is not guaranteed.
-One of the solutions is start mock-api in another terminal tab and then start your project.
-Separate starting also let you view mock-api logs in mock-api terminal tab, which is beneficial for debugging proxy problems related to mock-api.
+- **occasionally, npm script like `mock | node ./index.js` may not work, since `mock`(mock-api) is ready('.mockingLocation' file is set) before `node ./index.js` start executing is not guaranteed.
+One of the solutions is start mock-api in another terminal tab and then start your project.** Separate starting also let you view mock-api logs in mock-api terminal tab, which is beneficial for debugging proxy problems related to mock-api.
 - a response header 'From-Mocking-Fake-Service' was added if the response is from mocking